Blood Wedding

 We use workshop style.
 We give auditionees an excerpt of the script to prepare which they then perform to the whole group.
 They’re usually scenes with multiple characters, but sometimes monologues too, if appropriate.
 You do not have to prepare anything before you come, but it never hurts to research beforehand.

-We’ll also ask to take a photo at the audition, if you’re OK with that, and wear a sticker with your name and pronouns.
+We take a photo at the audition, and ask you to wear a sticker with your name and pronouns.
 This helps us identify who’s who when we’re considering places.
+Photos are used only during the audition process, will not be shared or posted publicly, and are permanently deleted once the play is cast.

 Can I read for multiple parts?

 Yes please!
+You can audition for one role in particular, or as many as you’d like.
 Just ask whoever is running the auditions.
-We’re eager for everyone to get a chance to go for the role they want.
+We’re eager for everyone to get a chance at the role they want.

 Do I have to book a place?